 - Scoring of valid point(s) shall be determined primarily using the electronic scoring system installed in Protector and Scoring Systems (PSS).
 Points awarded for punching techniques and additional points awarded for turning kicks shall be scored by judges using manual scoring devices.
 If PSS is not used, all scoring shall be determined by judges using manual scoring devices. - 2.
 If PSS for the head is not used, scoring for all kicking techniques to the head shall be made by judges using the manual scoring devices. - 3.
-The additional point given for a turning kick shall be invalidated if the turning kick was not scored as a valid point(s) by PSS. - 4.
+The additional points given for a turning kick shall be invalidated if the turning kick was not scored as a valid point(s) by PSS. - 4.
 Under a three (3) corner judge system, two or more judges shall be needed to confirm valid scoring. - 5.
 Under a two (2) corner judge system, two judges shall be needed to confirm valid scoring. - 6.
-If a referee perceives a contestant to be staggered or knocked down by a kick to the head, and so begins counting, but the attack was not scored by the head PSS, the referee shall continue the count.
+If a referee perceives a contestant to be staggered or knocked down by a legal attack, and so begins counting but the attack was not scored by the PSS (or by the judges, if manual scoring is in use), the referee shall continue the count.
 The referee may request IVR to make the decision for awarding or not awarding points after the count.